jatitoam/joomla-testing/readme_GSOC.md

 * [Joomla Testing Robo 1](https://github.com/joomla-projects/joomla-testing-robo/pull/10/commits)
 * [Joomla Testing Robo 2](https://github.com/joomla-projects/joomla-testing-robo/pull/12/commits)

 All the PRs have been accepted and merged into the public repositories.
 The project is ready to use and will be integrated with Travis for Joomla extensions.
+The only dependency needed for each extension is the yml file with the required tests and working acceptance tests, all being described in the documentation listed above.